DXCAPI/FHIR/README.md

-This is repositry of artifacts supporting FHIR APIs developed for the DXC healthcare organization
+This is repository of artifacts supporting FHIR APIs developed for the DXC healthcare organization